• Individual Investor

 The hypothetical example is for illustrative purposes only.

-To put it another way, even though the average share price ends up being the same in December as what the price was in January, the $12,000 investment would have been worth $12,310 at the end of the year—a 2.6% gain attributed entirely to dollar cost averaging.
+To put it another way, if you compared investing the full amount only in January with spreading the investment out over 12 months, the $12,000 investment would have been worth $12,310 at the end of the year—a 2.6% gain attributed entirely to dollar cost averaging (not including interest rate returns in the calculation).

 How to get started